bindusri0702/PDF-Classification/README.md

 | RandomForest Classifier | 72% |
 | GradientBoosting Classifier | 76% |

-Accuracy is chosen to evaluate models, firstly because the data is almost balanced, secondly the cost of false positives is same as cost of false negatives in this case.
+Accuracy is chosen to evaluate models, firstly because the data is almost balanced, secondly the cost of false positives is same as cost of false negatives in this case, so precision and recall doesn't mean anything in this task.

 ### Pre-requisites
 The model requires Flask to be installed.